eiriktve/kotlin-spring-oauth2-authorization-server/README.md

 - Spring 3
 - Spring Authorization Server
 - Spring Security
-- Postgresql integration to store the registered client repository
+- Postgresql for storing the registered client repository and authorizations

 ## Usage
 The server automatically persists a valid client upon startup which you can use to either retrieve registered clients